a-elfateh/GCP/docs/2- Storage & Databases/Analyzing billing data with BiqQuery.md

 ![Screenshot 2023-12-11 at 9 12 56 AM](https://github.com/a-elfateh/GCP/assets/61758821/c8ead1f4-f8ae-4c66-8b9f-c8674a2e7036)

 3- Click on the plus sign next to the ```sampleinfotable``` opened tab to run some quiers on our dataset.
 Copy and paste the following query to view services that had 0 charges.
-Press the bule button "Run" to run your query
+Press the blue button "Run" to run your query
 ```
 SELECT * FROM `imported_billing_data.sampleinfotable`
 WHERE Cost > 0